Momentum-Team-13/questionbox-team-back-end-plantspace/README.md

 touch ./core/.env
 ```

 Refer to .env.sample for how to configure your local copy of .env.
-Configure the database url in the following manner:
+Include a database url with the following syntax:
 ```bash
 DATABASE_URL=postgres://<username>:@127.0.0.1:5432/<dbname>
 ```